José Luís Peixoto

 José Luís Marques Peixoto (/pt/; born September 4, 1974) is a Portuguese author, poet and playwright.
 A professional writer since 2001, his works have been translated into more than 30 languages.

 Biography

 José Luis Peixoto was born in the village of Galveias, in the Portuguese region of Alentejo.
 He lived in Galveias until the age of 18.
 He obtained a bachelor's degree in modern languages and literature from NOVA University Lisbon.
 After university, he was a teacher for some years in several schools in Portugal and Cape Verde, before becoming a professional writer in 2001.

 Peixoto's first book, Morreste-me (English title: You Died on Me), was published in 2000.
 In 2001, he became the youngest ever recipient of the José Saramago Prize, at the age of 27, for his novel Nenhum Olhar.

+Piexoto is a student of Mandarin, taught by the poet Yao Feng.

 International editions

 Translated editions of Peixoto's books are available from the following publishers: Bloomsbury (UK), Doubleday, Random House (US), Grasset, Seuil (France), Literatura Random House (Spanish-speaking countries), Companhia das Letras (Brazil), Einaudi (Italy), Kedros (Greece), Meulenhoff, Atlas Contact (Nederlands), Kineret (Israel), Wsoy (Finland), Polirom (Romania), Bozicevic (Croatia), Bakur Sulakauri (Georgia), Kontrast (Serbia), among others.